rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-troubleshooting.md

 !!! note "WIP . . . isn't necessarily complete or ordered correctly."

+## Health Status

+The PowerVault Manager uses health icons to show OK, Degraded, Fault, or Unknown status for the system and its components.
+Use the web application's GUI to drill down to find each component that has a problem, and follow the actions in the Recommendation field for the component.

+!!! tip

+      Alternatively, you can check the health of the system with the CLI command `show system`.

+## Monitor event notifications

+With event notifications enabled, you can view event logs to monitor the health of the system and its components.

 !!! info "Event IDs"

-    When an event occurs in a storage system, an event message is recorded in the system event log.
     See the [Owner's Manual](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_om_pub/events?guid=guid-93692ce8-3105-4064-bdb9-40269e847f2f&lang=en-us) for a list of event IDs.

-## Operators Panel LEDs
+## Enclosure LEDs

-The [Ops panel](../powervault-me4/me4-overview.md#operator-panel-leds) on the front of the enclosure located on the left ear flange of the 2U chassis provides status information at a glance.

-### LED colors

 LED colors are used consistently throughout the enclosure and its components for indicating status: